The Cesium Flash

 While Susanna was in the bathroom Alfred turned on his computer.
 Utalk stood by the bathroom door with towels in her arms.
 Alfred pulled out two pairs of sweat pants and two sweat shirts.
 He handed them to Utalk.

 “You and Susanna might want to change into something else.
 I suppose one of the first orders of business is to buy some women’s clothes.”

 Utalk nodded.
 Alfred powered up his computer and brought up his contact list.
 Susanna steps out of the bathroom.
 Alfred waves for her to join him at his computer.
 Alfred shows her his list of contacts.
 He explains about the cesium flash and the electronic pulse.
 It was these phenomena that made it possible for him to know where and when the UFOs would land.

 Susanna casually walked towards the kitchen.
 When she is a few paces from Alfred she turns around as she takes out the weapon.
 She points the weapon at Alfred.

 “If there is anything you have to say to forestall your demise now is the time.”

 “We wanted to test an erratic to see if, despite their emotions, they would in the end follow orders.
 Utalk failed.
 That question answered the protocol called for me to learn all you know.”

 “Orders are to be obeyed.”

-Utalk stepped out of the bathroom.
-She quietly stepped into the kitchen nook.
+Utalk steps out of the bathroom.
+She quietly creeps into the kitchen nook.

 “Do you think I would have everything here?”